infrabricks/powerstrip-demo/README.md

 EOF
 ```

-Create you powerstrip weave composition:
+Create you powerstrip weave at a docker composition:

 ```
 cat >docker-compose.yml <EOF